trainer400/schedsim/docs/README.md

 ### Dynamic form

 The **dynamic_form.js** file manages the dynamic behavior of the form used for creating XML files.
 It adjusts the visibility of form fields based on user selections (e.g., task type or scheduling algorithm) to present only relevant options.
 This script ensures that the form adapts in realtime to user input, improving usability and streamlining the process of configuring XML files.

-## Conclusion

-With our project, users can now easily interact with the Schedsim Simulator through the web interface we developed, allowing them to visualize a graphical representation of the results.
-Additionally, the system supports the addition of new tasks and the extension of the total duration without requiring a full recalculation.

 ## References